Wednesday, November 26, 2008

 Setting:

-Sand dunes near Oregon Coast, October 2006
+Sand dunes near Oregon Coast, October 20061.
+What species?

 This is a raccoon.
 It's got 5 finger like toes (though they look less finger-like here than they often do.)
 It is moving in gaits common for a raccoon (and in the case of the 2x2 walk, rare for other creatures its size).